Rational curves on Fano threefolds with Gorenstein terminal singularities: Geometric Manin's Conjecture

 \subsection{Geometric Manin's Conjecture for del Pezzo threefolds}

 In this subsection, we will prove Geometric Manin's Conjecture for cubic and quartic del Pezzo threefolds with terminal factorial singularities.
 We recall the definition of del Pezzo varieties. \begin{dfn}[\cite{Kuznetsov2023}] We say that a projective variety $X$ is del Pezzo if $X$ is terminal and there exists an ample Cartier divisor $H$ such that $-K_{X} = (\dim X - 1)H$.
-Such a divisor $H$ is called the fundamental divisor on $X$. \end{dfn} Cubic hypersurfaces and complete intersections of two quadrics with terminal singularities are the examples of del Pezzo varieties.
+Such a divisor $H$ is called the fundamental divisor on $X$. \end{dfn} Cubic hypersurfaces and complete intersections of two quadrics with terminal singularities are examples of del Pezzo varieties.
 See \cite{Kuznetsov2023} for a detailed classification of del Pezzo varieties. \begin{rem} In \cite{Iskovskikh1999}*{Definition 3.2.1}, they have defined del Pezzo varieties without the condition on terminal singularities.
 Since in this paper, we consider Gorenstein terminal Fano threefolds, we assume that any del Pezzo variety has at worst terminal singularities. \end{rem} We now consider the spaces of low degree curves on a cubic threefold. \begin{thm} Let $X$ be a cubic threefold with terminal factorial singularities and let $H$ be the fundamental divisor on $X$.
-Then the space $\overline{M}_{0,0}(X, 1)$ parametrizing $H$-lines is irreducible of dimension $2$. \end{thm} \begin{proof} Choose a singular point $q\in X$ and we may assume that $q = (1:0:0:0:0)$.
-Then $X$ is written as $X = V(x_{0}F + G)$, where $F\in k[x_{1},\dots, x_{4}]_{2}$ and $G\in k[x_{1},\dots, x_{4}]_{3}$.
-Let $S$ be the surface swept out by lines through $q$, which is a cone of degree $6$ with the vertex $q$, in particular, $S = V(F)\cap X \in |2H|$.
-Consider the image $C = \pi(S)$, where $p\colon \mathbb{P}^{4}\dashrightarrow \mathbb{P}^{3}$ is the projection from $q$.
-Then $C = V(F, G)$ is a curve of degree $6$ and genus $4$.

-We claim that $C$ is irreducible.
-Assume $C$ is reducible and let $C_{1}$ be an irreducible component of $C$ of degree $d$.
-Then $S$ has also an irreducible component $S_{1}$ of degree $d$ in $\mathbb{P}^{4}$.
-Since $X$ is factorial, $d$ is divisible by $3$.
-Thus $C$ is a union of two curves $C_{1}, C_{2}$ of degree $3$.
-Moreover, one can show that the singular points of $C$ is exactly the image of singular points of $X$ except for $q$.
-Hence $|\mathrm{Sing}(C)| = |\mathrm{Sing}(X)| -1 \le 4$ by \cite{Prokhorov2017}.
-Let $r$ be the number of intersection points of $C_{1}$ and $C_{2}$ counting multiplicities.
-Then by the exact sequence
+Then the space $\overline{M}_{0,0}(X, 1)$ parametrizing $H$-lines is irreducible of dimension $2$. \end{thm} \begin{proof} When $X$ is smooth, then Theorem \ref{Lines_Cubic} is proved in \cite{AltmanKleiman1977Fanoscheme}.
+Hence we consider the singular case.